-- protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes Note: Children includes everyone under the age of 18.
+- protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes Note: Children includes everyone under the age of 18.

-Policy aims
+3. Policy aims

-- Confirm that the pupils' development is supported in ways that will foster security, confidence and independence. - Raise the awareness of teachers, non-teaching staff and volunteers of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse/concerns, including: child on child abuse both on and off-line (including sexual violence, sexual harassment and upskirting), Serious Violence, Contextual Safeguarding, Female Genital Mutilation (FGM), Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE), Child Financial Exploitation, County Line incidents, Online safety, witness to Domestic Abuse, Homelessness, duties under PREVENT, Honour Based Violence (HBV) and mental health. - Confirm the structured procedures to be followed by all members of each school community in cases of suspected harm or abuse. - Emphasise the need for good levels of communication between all members of staff and those with designated responsibility for child safeguarding, health and safety and other safeguarding responsibilities. - Emphasise the importance of maintaining and implementing appropriate safeguarding policies, procedures and arrangements of those service providers who use the school's premises through extended schools or provide any other before and after school activities. - Confirm the working relationship with the Local Authority agencies such as Children and Families Direct, the LA Safeguarding Board, and other agencies with similar services in neighbouring authorities.
-Working Together to Safeguard Children (July 2018) outlines how the agencies should work together. - Highlight the working relationship between the school and the Trust's Safeguarding Team.
+- Confirm that the pupils' development is supported in ways that will foster security, confidence and independence. - Raise the awareness of teachers, non-teaching staff and volunteers of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse/concerns, including: child on child abuse both on and off-line (including sexual violence, sexual harassment and up skirting), Serious Violence, Contextual Safeguarding, Female Genital Mutilation (FGM), Child Sexual Exploitation (CSE), Child Criminal Exploitation (CCE), Child Financial Exploitation, County Line incidents, Online safety, witness to Domestic Abuse, Homelessness, duties under PREVENT, Honour Based Violence (HBV) and mental health. - Confirm the structured procedures to be followed by all members of each school community in cases of suspected harm or abuse. - Emphasise the need for good levels of communication between all members of staff and those with designated responsibility for child safeguarding, health and safety and other safeguarding responsibilities. - Emphasise the importance of maintaining and implementing appropriate safeguarding policies, procedures and arrangements of those service providers who use the school's premises through extended schools or provide any other before and after school activities. - Confirm the working relationship with the Local Authority agencies such as Children and Families Direct, the LA Safeguarding Board, and other agencies with similar services in neighbouring authorities.
+Working Together to Safeguard Children (2023) outlines how the agencies should work together. - Highlight the working relationship between the school and the Trust's Safeguarding Team.

-Policy Review
+4. Policy Review

 This policy will, as a minimum, be fully reviewed once a year.
-The policy will be formally ratified by Local Governance.
-Those responsible for school leadership will review the policy on a more regular basis to ensure it remains current, reflects any amendments to statutory guidance and to ensure it reflects local contextual needs and local safeguarding provisions/partnerships.
-Any amendments beyond the full annual review will be approved by governance mechanisms also.
+The policy will be formally ratified by local governance where a local governing body is in place.
+Those responsible for trust/school leadership will review the policy on a more regular basis to ensure it remains current, reflects any amendments to statutory guidance and to ensure it reflects local contextual needs and local safeguarding provisions/partnerships.